ondrejholecek/fortidebug/README.md

 ### script.py

-This utility allows you to write and run custom commands and/or standard parsers on the remote FortiGate.
+This utility allows you to prepare and run custom commands on the remote FortiGate and save the output to a file (in ".jsonl" format) for futher analysis.

 The execution is controlled by the XML file (passed by "--script" option) which contains one or more "cycles".
 The "cycle" has a name and description and it contains the definition of the actions to take (like run